Music Mind Games Ed. is a joyful music theory experience.

 Workshops offer hands-on experience with a playful approach towards teaching and learning, free of fear and anxiety.
 A Music Mind Games education will engage the imagination and spark curiosity about music theory.

-Elizabeth Cunha, certified Music Mind Games Teacher-Trainer, has over a decade of training and experience teaching this method.
-She has done extensive work integrating this curriculum with a variety of teaching methods and technology, including Orff Schulwerk, Suzuki and World Music Drumming.
-In 2010, Elizabeth became one of only six trainers world-wide and has since achieved the highest level of teacher-training status, with certifications to lead Unit 1 & Unit 2 workshops.
-Elizabeth has conducted training for music teachers both locally and abroad, including workshops in London and Denmark.
-She has also presented vivid and interactive sessions for local and national music associations and institutes.
+Elizabeth Cunha, certified Music Mind Games Teacher-Trainer, has over a decade of training and teaching experience with this method.
+She has done extensive work integrating the curriculum with other methods and technology, including Orff Schulwerk, Suzuki and World Music Drumming.
+In 2010, Elizabeth was among the first teachers to receive certification to lead Unit 1 and Unit 2 workshops.
+Elizabeth has conducted training for music teachers both locally, in over 5 states, and abroad,in London and Denmark.
+Elizabeth has also been a presenter and clinician for local and national music associations and institutes.

-Elizabeth is grateful to have worked closely with the Music Mind Games creator, Michiko Yurko, for over 10 years.
-Together they have worked on many projects, including multiple 10 week workshops for Prince Georges County Public Schools in Maryland.
-It was during the first in this series of workshops that Elizabeth assisted in the creation of the MMG Course Booklet, which has become an invaluable resource for teachers during training sessions.
-Elizabeth contributed in various ways to the development of this training tool, including many management tips and strategies for teachers implementing MMG in the larger class setting.
-Through the first thirty-two editions of the MMG Course Booklet, Elizabeth was acknowledged multiple times for her creative contributions, including the following quote found inside the cover that reads:
+Elizabeth is grateful to have worked closely with Music Mind Games creator, Michiko Yurko, for over 10 years.
+Together they collaborated on many projects, including multiple 10 week workshops for Prince Georges County Public Schools in Maryland.
+Elizabeth was also instrumental in the creation of the MMG Course Booklet, which has become an invaluable resource for teachers in training and is now in digital form on the methods website.
+Elizabeth’s contributions to this training tool include new ideas and games, insights on classroom management, organization of materials and strategies specifically for teachers implementing MMG in a large group or classroom.
+Elizabeth was acknowledged for her creative contributions, including the following quote found inside the course booklet cover that reads:

 Thank you to Elizabeth Cunha for her valuable classroom ideas found throughout the booklet.